Grilled polenta is delicious and warming topped with smoky braised chickpeas.

 For the chickpeas:

-- 1 tbsp olive oil (I used lemon infused plain is fine)
+- 1 tablespoon olive oil (I used lemon infused plain is fine)

 - 2 cloves garlic crushed